ritaturk/xenko-docs/manual/getting-started/create-project.md

 A new game is created and opened in [Game Studio](xref:game-studio).

-## Create a new project from existing sample
+## Create a new project from an existing sample

 You may want to learn about a specific feature or you may want to create a game similar to the sample; Xenko provides two types of samples:

- * Feature specific basic example: To explore and learn about a specific feature.
+ * Feature specific basic samples: To explore and learn about a specific feature.
- * Advanced and complete game: Two complete games to create similar games.
+ * Advanced and complete games: Two complete games to create similar games.

-**To create a project using sample:**
+**To create a project using a sample:**

  1. Open the **New/open project** window.

-	The left panel of the window has an option Samples to open the required sample to be created.
+ 2. The left side of the window shows a tree of available project templates and samples.
+Navigate to New project > Samples

- 2. Select the sample.
+ 2. Select the sample you'd like your project to be based on.

 	The following is image displays selecting a game sample in **New/open project** window.